-- the notice was filed too soon or not according to IRS procedures, - you entered into an installment agreement to pay the debt on the notice of lien (unless the agreement provides otherwise), - withdrawal will speed collecting the tax, or - withdrawal would be in your best interest (as determined by the Taxpayer Advocate) and the best interest of the government.
+- the notice was filed too soon or not according to IRS procedures, - withdrawal will speed collecting the tax, or - withdrawal would be in your best interest (as determined by the Taxpayer Advocate) and the best interest of the government.

 We will give you a copy of the withdrawal, and if you send us a written request, we will send a copy to other institutions you name.